citation-file-format/citation-file-format/README.md

 In addition, there is a web form that can be used to initialize CITATION.cff files https://citation-file-format.github.io/cff-initializer-javascript/

-# Specifications
+#§ Specifications

 All versions: [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.1003149.svg)](https://doi.org/10.5281/zenodo.1003149)

 The specifications are accessible online in [HTML format](https://citation-file-format.github.io/1.0.3/specifications) or as a [PDF](https://citation-file-format.github.io/assets/pdf/cff-specifications-1.0.3.pdf).

-# Collaboration, contributions, questions, issues, bugs, etc.
+## Collaboration, contributions, questions, issues, bugs, etc.

-### This repository is the landing site for CFF.
-Please use it to [submit issues](https://github.com/citation-file-format/citation-file-format/issues) concerning the format, and for questions, ideas, etc.!
+**This repository is the landing site for CFF.
+Please use it to [submit issues](https://github.com/citation-file-format/citation-file-format/issues) concerning the format, and for questions, ideas, etc.!**

 ## Contributing

 Thanks for your interest in contributing!
 There are many ways to contribute to this project.
 Get started [here](CONTRIBUTING.md).

+## Frequently Answered Questions (FAQs)

+### Why does the format not require a DOI?
+It would still be desirable to cite software for which there is no DOI.
+In this case, as much information to specify the precise version of the software and how it can be obtained should be given (e.g. a company and the company's product number for that software).

 ---